voxmedia/revenue-hiring/1-fee-jquery-to-vanilla-js/README.md

 Recently our users have asked us to remove jQuery dependency _(silly users)._ But whatever, gotta keep making that money.

-If this goes well, we bet we can charge $2 a month for this "optimized" script.

 ### Original Design Guidelines
 When we built shnazzifier, back in 2013, we used the following principles: